-• Observing children at work, individually, in pairs, in a group and in class during whole class teaching.
+- Observing children at work, individually, in pairs, in a group and in class during whole class teaching. - Using adapted, open-ended questions that require children to explain and unpick their understanding. - Providing effective feedback, including interactive marking through tickled pink and green for growth (see marking policy).
+Using green for growth marking for correction or challenge where appropriate, to engage children with their learning and to provide opportunities for selfassessment and consolidation.

-- Using targeted, open-ended questions that require children to explain and unpick their understanding. - Providing effective feedback, including interactive marking through tickled pink and green for growth (see marking policy).
-Using green for growth marking for correction or challenge where appropriate, to engage children with their learning and to provide opportunities for self-assessment and consolidation. - Book moderation and monitoring of outcomes of work, to evaluate the range and balance of work and to ensure that tasks meet the needs of different learners, with the acquisition of the pre-identified key knowledge of each topic being evidenced through the outcomes. - Assessments are recorded on an excel format.
-Children are assed against NC objectives and they are awarded a number for each objective (0- not experienced, 1- Developing, 2- Secure ARE, 3 - Greater Depth).
-This then calculates an overall score for the whole subject using 1, 2 or 3. - Knowledge organisers are to be also used as an assessment tool.
-When pupils are secure with the geography knowledge and vocabulary then it is to be highlighted and dated when achieved.
+- An end of unit quiz which takes place at the end of each term.
+This assess pupils on the essential knowledge and skills that have been covered. - Book moderation and monitoring of outcomes of work, to evaluate the range and balance of work and to ensure that tasks meet the needs of different learners, with the acquisition of the pre-identified key knowledge of each topic being evidenced through the outcomes. - Assessments are recorded on a word document.
+Teachers assess whether children have achieved age related expectations, working towards them or working within the greater depth standard.
+This is completed at the end of each unit. - Knowledge organisers are to be also used as an assessment tool.